 BamBam lives in the Greater Boston area with another sato named Tequila and a cat named Dexter.
 Tequila’s companion passed away, causing him to become very depressed; that’s when Emily decided to adopt another dog.
 Emily says it took Tequila a few weeks to get used to BamBam but now they are inseparable.

 BamBam is a goofy and affectionate dog who is always happy, according to his fur mom.
 He was scared of water at first, Emily told me, but now he loves to swim!
 He also enjoys naps and barking at men in hats.
 When it comes to toys, BamBam likes stuffed animals that he can destroy with his brother.

 When asked what his favorite foods are, Emily said, “All of them!”

 She went on to say that he still eats as if he was a street dog, despite being spoiled, and loves to dig up old crabs at the beach.

-BamBam was tested with Embark this past spring and is a village dog through and through.
+BamBam was tested with Embark in the spring and is a village dog through and through.

-“Everyone had a different opinion of what breeds he might be so, of course, that was the driving factor,” Emily said of buying an Embark test.
+“Everyone had a different opinion of what breeds he might be so, of course, that was the driving factor,” Emily said, referring to why she chose an Embark dog DNA test.
 “It was kind of hilarious when the news came back that he was 100% village dog.
 Additionally, I was drawn to how comprehensive Embark was and was also looking forward to the age and weight predictions.
 When he was adopted, the rescue organization had predicted his age at 6 months but the paperwork from the vet in Puerto Rico said 3 years, which is a pretty significant discrepancy for a dog’s lifetime.
 His proportions are a little strange, so knowing his ideal weight was helpful to us and our vet.”